sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 _**NOTE**: Because you aren't using TLS, you will need to add `export VAULT_ADDR=http://127.0.0.1:8200` in your bash profile._

-First, retrieve your PagerDuty service routing key.
+First, retrieve your [PagerDuty Events API Integration Key][27].
 This is the secret you will set up in Vault.

-Once you have your PagerDuty service routing key, open a new terminal and run `vault kv put secret/pagerduty key=SERVICE_ROUTING_KEY`.
+Next, open a new terminal and run `vault kv put secret/pagerduty key=INTEGRATION_KEY`.
-Replace `SERVICE_ROUTING_KEY` with your PagerDuty service routing key.
+Replace `INTEGRATION_KEY` with your PagerDuty Events API Integration Key.

 This writes your secret into Vault.
 In this example, the name of the secret is `pagerduty`.
-The `pagerduty` secret contains a key, and you specified that the `key` value is your PagerDuty service routing key.
+The `pagerduty` secret contains a key, and you specified that the `key` value is your PagerDuty Events API Integration Key.
 The `id` value for your secret will be `secret/pagerduty#key`.

-**Is the service routing key the same as the API Integration key mentioned in PagerDuty docs at https://support.pagerduty.com/docs/generating-api-keys#section-events-api-keys ?**

 The `id` value for secrets that target a HashiCorp Vault must start with the name of the secret's path in Vault.
 The Vault dev server is preconfigured with the `secret` keyspace already set up, so we recommend using the `secret/` path for the `id` value while you are learning and getting started with Vault secrets management.